ImperialCollegeLondon/RSEBlog/docs/posts/20250325_python_reproducible.md

 only via `git` commands, like `git commit`.

 With version control enabled for your software directory, we can start talking about reproducibility.
-It is not infallible - it never will - but it is good enough for most purposes with minimal effort.
+It is not infallible - it never will be - but it is good enough for most purposes with minimal effort.

 ## Publish in an online repository